Hi Everyone 🙂

 - 100% focus on my workout and exercises with zero distractions or people trying to talk to you

-- I can practice new moves – I am working on my pistol squats, Kettlebell exercises variations, handstands and overhead squats.
-I like practising these at home knowing I will probably make many mistakes and not feel embarrassed ha!
+- I can practice new moves – I am working on my pistol squats, Kettlebell exercises variations, handstands, and overhead squats.
+I like practicing these at home knowing I will probably make many mistakes and not feel embarrassed ha!

 - Convenient shower :p I just thought of this now!